tonymich19/SDET-Backend-Challenge/docs/Instructions.md

 ## Pipeline
 This project uses [GitHub Actions](https://github.com/features/actions) to run the all the tests in a pipeline.
 The idea is to simulate a real life CI Pipeline where we'd run a switch of tests automatically when deploying some new feature into `master` branch.
+Also, for this purpose, this projects is useing a plugin called `peaceiris`.
+This way, we can access the last execution reports throught this link: https://tonymich19.github.io/SDET-Backend-Challenge/3/